Great-Sun-Group/greatsun-dev/docs/greatsun-dev_configuration.md

 ## Project Structure

 - `credex-core/`: Submodule containing the Credex Core API
-- `credex-bot/`: Submodule containing the Credex Bot
+- `vimbiso-pay/`: Submodule containing the Credex Bot
 - `.devcontainer/`: Configuration files for the development container
 - `tests/`: Automated tests for the development environment
-- `main.py`: Main Python script for credex-dev functionality
+- `main.py`: Main Python script for greatsun-dev functionality
-- `requirements.txt`: Python dependencies for credex-dev
+- `requirements.txt`: Python dependencies for greatsun-dev
 - `init-environment.sh`: Script to set up the submodules and environment
 - `start-services.sh`: Script to start all services
 - `git_manager.sh`: Script to manage Git operations across all repositories

 ## Contributing

-Please refer to the individual submodule repositories for contribution guidelines specific to credex-core and credex-bot.
+Please refer to the individual submodule repositories for contribution guidelines specific to credex-core and vimbiso-pay.

 For changes to the development environment itself, please create a pull request in this repository.